 BY ANDREW MYERS

-in the world, and the benchmark by which all others are measured Taking place annually in March in the picturesque town of Maastricht in southeastern Holland, TEFAF’s breadth and depth is succinctly communicated through the eye-popping numbers associated with the fair’s most recent incarnation, which took place March 18-27, 2011.
-This 24th edition consisted of 260 dealers from 16 different countries exhibiting more than 30,000 artworks stretching-
+Absolute consensus in the art world it almost never happens.
+But one truth, nearly universally recognized, is that the European Fine Art Fair (TEFAF) is the preeminent fine and decorative arts fair in the world, and the benchmark by which all others are measured Taking place annually in March in the picturesque town of Maastricht in southeastern Holland, TEFAF’s breadth and depth is succinctly communicated through the eye-popping numbers associated with the fair’s most recent incarnation, which took place March 18-27, 2011.
+This 24th edition consisted of 260 dealers from 16 different countries exhibiting more than 30,000 artworks stretching- from ancient Egyptian artifacts to cutting-edge contemporary painting, with every piece vetted for quality, authenticity and condition by 168 international experts, a process taking upwards of 2,184 hours.

 Cumulatively, the exhibitors’ stands filled 333,680 square feet, and required over 200 people working 25 days around the clock to build and install.
 During the course of the fair, 73,000 people from 55 countries attended, among them representatives from 181 museums in 20 countries (including big names from the Louvre to the Metropolitan Museum to the Getty), and 154 private planes landed at the local airport.
 Even the number of fresh flowers, a TEFAF signature, is staggering: 22,500 carnations, 18,000 tulips, 7,500 anemones and ranuculus as well as 250 branches of magnolia—changed twice during the course of the fair.
 And then there is the aggregate value of the works for sale, totaling in excess of ¤2 billion.
 While TEFAF is often referred to as an encyclopedic museum in which everything can be purchased, it’s as much an art lover’s Aladdin’s cave.
 As mind boggling as these numbers are, they tell nothing of how TEFAF grew from a small Dutch fair specializing in Old Masters paintings to its current, cross-categorical dominance.
-To understand this evolution better, we turn to the people behind
+To understand this evolution better, we turn to the people behind the fair, key advocates TEFAF President Willem Baron van Dedem and exhibitor and Chairman of the fair’s Executive Board Ben Janssens.

 WILLEM BARON VAN DEDEM